lab-design/lab-design.github.io/_papers/ICSE-18b/index.md

   @inproceedings{ZhangETAL2018,
     author = {Tianyi Zhang and Ganesha Upadhyaya and Anastasia Reinhardt and Hridesh Rajan and Miryung Kim}, title = {Are Code Examples on an Online Q&A Forum Reliable?
-A Study of API Misuse on Stack Overflow}, booktitle = {Proceedings of the 40th International Conference on Software Engineering, {ICSE} 2018, Gothenburg, Sweden, May 27 - June 03, 2018}, pages = {886--896},
+A Study of API Misuse on Stack Overflow}, booktitle = {Proceedings of the 40th International Conference on Software Engineering, ICSE, Gothenburg, Sweden}, pages = {886--896},
     year = {2018},
     publisher = {{ACM}},